I dare you to challenge this scrumptious...

 * For those that do not want to make this cake necessarily gluten free...the amount of flour can be substituted fully with the exact quantity of regular 'all purpose flour' or half with 'whole wheat flour'.

 ** Fresh figs: There are apparently more than 150 variety of figs throughout the world.
 Picking the best to eat fresh or cook with can be a daunting task.
-So here is a resumé on some selections that can be appropriate as all purpose uses:
+So here are some selections that can be appropriate as all purpose uses:

 .
 Calimyrna (a.k.a.
 Californian) : greenish-yellow skin and amber flesh